 In this example, you have a margin of 22% before subtracting ad spend, so that your break-even ACoS is exactly 22%.
 If you’d like to make a profit margin of at least 10% after subtracting advertisement costs, then your campaigns should reach a maximum of 12% for a target ACoS.
 If you’re able to optimize your campaigns down to a target ACoS of 12% or less, then you’re making the profit margin you’ve targeted.

-Sellics Amazon PPC Manager tool
+Boost sales with the Sellics PPC Manager

 Whether you’re looking to increase sales or lower your ACoS, you can now manage your ad campaigns entirely in our PPC Manager 2.0 (Sellics users will no longer need to use Seller Central to manage their Sponsored Product campaigns).
-Our PPC Manager tool provides an in-depth overview of your sales, PPC costs, ACoS%, and Cost Per Click (CPC) data in real time.
-Your PPC Manager dashboard is customizable, and you can further analyze the performance of your ad campaigns by looking at your impressions, click through rate (CTR), and conversion rate (CR).